Extracts the second component from a valid Excel time value.

 This is useful when you need only the second part and do not care about the hour or minute.

-In cell F1, return the current second from NOW().
+In cell C2, extract the second from the time in B2.

 SECOND is often used on time values already stored in logs or imported records.